James Robertson Justice: Early life

-After university
+Various jobs and travel

 Justice returned to the UK in 1927, and became a journalist with Reuters in London alongside Ian Fleming, the creator of James Bond.
 After a year, he emigrated to Canada, where he worked as an insurance salesman, taught English at a boys' school, became a lumberjack and mined for gold.
 He came back to Britain penniless, working his passage on a Dutch freighter washing dishes in the ship's galley to pay his fare.

+Ice hockey

 On his return to Britain, he served as secretary of the British Ice Hockey Association in the early 1930s and managed the national team at the 1932 European Championships in Berlin to a seventh-place finish.
 He combined his administrative duties in 1931–32 with a season as goalie with the London Lions.

+Motor racing

 Justice was entered in a Wolseley Hornet Special in the JCC Thousand Mile Race at Brooklands on 3 and 4 May 1932.
 The car was unplaced.
 The following year a "J. Justice (J.A.P.
 Special)" competed in the Brighton Speed Trials: "Justice's machine 'Tallulah' noisily expired before the end of the course, and was pushed back to the start by way of the arcade under the terrace."
 The Brighton event was won by Whitney Straight and according to Denis Jenkinson: "Flitting round the periphery of the team was James Robertson Justice."
 In February 1934, Straight took delivery of a new Maserati: "Jimmy Justice went off to Italy to collect the first car which was 8CM number 3011."
 Motor Sport reported in 1963: "We remember him at Lewes with a G.N. and in a Relay Race with a Wolseley Hornet."

+International peacekeeper

+In the mid 1930s Justice became a member of the League of Nations's international peacekeeping force in the Territory of the Saar Basin.
+The 3,300-strong International Force in the Saar had been established under a mandate originating in the Treaty of Versailles in 1919.
+Britain (1,500), Italy (1,300), Sweden (260) and the Netherlands (250) had agreed to provide troops to guard this region of occupied Germany; which was governed by both France and Germany.
+Justice remained in the Saar until the Nazis came to power.
+The Saar was returned to German control following a contentious referendum in 1935.

+Military service

-Justice left Britain again to become a policeman for the League of Nations in the Territory of the Saar Basin (a region of Germany occupied and governed by France and Germany under a League of Nations mandate originating in the Treaty of Versailles).
-After the Nazis came to power, he fought in the Spanish Civil War on the Republican side.
-It was here that he first grew his signature bushy beard, which he retained throughout his career.
-On returning to Britain, he joined the Royal Naval Volunteer Reserve, but after sustaining a wound in 1943 (thought to be shrapnel from a German shell), he was honourably discharged from the service with a pension.
+After the Saar, Justice fought with the Republicans in the Spanish Civil War in the late 1930s.
+It was during this time that he first grew his signature bushy beard, which he retained throughout his career.
+In 1939, he joined the Royal Naval Volunteer Reserve at the outbreak of the Second World War.
+But after sustaining a shrapnel wound in 1943, he was honourably discharged from the service with a pension.